The DoControl SaaS Security Platform provides comprehensive shadow application governance through discovery, control, and automated remediation:

 Our CASB solution enables you to set workflows that automatically query employees about unusual or high-risk SaaS activity.
 Minimize the guesswork and manual labor involved in the security process.

-Shadow Applications refers to the use of applications within an organization that have not been formally approved or sanctioned by the organization's IT department.
-These applications are often used to bypass the organization's standard processes for acquiring and using IT/Security resources, and may be used for a variety of purposes, including storing and sharing data, communicating with colleagues, or accessing business applications.
+Shadow Applications refer to the use of applications within an organization that has not been formally approved or sanctioned by the organization's IT department.
+These applications are often used to bypass the organization's standard processes for acquiring and using IT/Security resources.
+They may be used for a variety of purposes, including storing and sharing data, communicating with colleagues, or accessing business applications.